nsmsn/personal-site-v2/src/now.md

 - <a href="https://www.worldcat.org/title/regeneration-through-violence-the-mythology-of-the-american-frontier-1600-1860/oclc/333612"><i>Regeneration Through Violence: The Mythology of the American frontier, 1600-1860</i></a> by Richard Slotkin 📖

-## Volunteering

-I’m serving my final year as a vestry member at [St. James’ Episcopal Church](http://stjamesknox.org) in 2021.

-We’re continuing to build <strong>people power</strong> with [Justice Knox](http://justiceknox.org) in this organization’s fifth year.
-I’m getting involved with affordable housing research and leading a network team again.

 ## Knoxville

 The Scruffy Little City continues to be home base.
-Now that it’s getting warmer, I’ve been enjoying all the great parks in town and nearby, allergies be damned.
+Spring and fall are the best seasons in East Tennessee.
+You should visit.